hungrybeagle/002c-string-variables/README.md

 ##### Task 6
 Open up the file task6.py
-It is not currently working.
+It is not currently displaying the correct result.
 Correct the program so that it correctly displays the output:
 ```
 The future belongs to those who believe in the beauty of their dreams.